December 1, 2023

 During the golden age of arcade games, competitions over who could get the high score in games like Pac-Man.
 As Street Fighter’s popularity grew, competition in the arcade space became more direct.

-The tight controls and deep strategy of Street Fighter II and its two-player versus mode made it the perfect game for head-to-head tests of skill.
+Street Fighter II’s tight controls, deep strategy, and two-player versus mode made it the perfect game for head-to-head skill tests.

-This led to the development of a vibrant fighting game community that persists to the modern day.
+This led to the development of a vibrant fighting game community that persists today.
 Of course, the runaway success of Street Fighter II led to a boom in fighting game development.
 As a result, several new fighting franchises emerged, including Tekken and Mortal Kombat.

 Arcade Hero: Meet Eugene Jarvis, Mastermind of Defender and Robotron